Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) all answers are correct.

-39. An example of fluctuation sinusia can be:
+39. An example of fluctuation sinusia is:

 b) study of their species composition and structure;